 The Fauna integration for Vercel makes it easy to use Fauna as the database for your Vercel sites and serverless functions.

 When you add the integration to your Vercel projects, the integration guides you through the process of connecting your project to a specific Fauna database.
-Once that is complete, your project can access your Fauna database using FQL or GraphQL to create, retrieve, update, and delete documents.
+Once that is complete, your project can access your Fauna database using FQL to create, retrieve, update, and delete documents.

 It only take a few minutes to get setup: